johan--/claude-code-tips/system-prompt/2.0.57/system-prompt-iterative-extraction.md

         "type": "number"
       },
       "run_in_background": {
-        "description": "Set to true to run this command in the background.
-Use BashOutput to read the output later.", "type": "boolean"
+        "description": "Set to true to run this command in the background, which allows you to continue working while the command runs.
+You can monitor the output using BashOutput as it becomes available.
+You do not need to use '&' at the end of the command when using this parameter.", "type": "boolean"
       },
       "dangerouslyDisableSandbox": {